LAKE SUPERIOR FARM BEGINNINGS

 Launching the Next Generation of Farmers

 The Lake Superior Sustainable Farming Association (LSSFA) is working in partnership with the Land Stewardship Project (LSP) to get more successful farmers on the land through the Farm Beginnings www.farmbeginnings.org program.
-The Lake Superior regional course will be held in Ashland, WI.

 For more information about the Lake Superior Farm Beginnings course, please visit www.farmbeginnings.org.
 Contact LSP’s Cree Bradley at 218.834.0846 or firstname.lastname@example.org with questions or Karen Benson at 507.523.3366 or email@example.com for an application.
 Ready to apply?
 Click here.